|Nutrition Facts (per serving)|

-Always a kid-pleaser, these sweet Honey Glazed Carrots make a nice complement to savory chicken and meat main dishes.
+Always a kid-pleaser, these sweet honey glazed carrots make a nice complement to savory chicken and meat main dishes.
 They're easy to prepare, too, since the recipe uses pre-cut baby carrots.
-Giora Shimoni serves them for Shabbat and holiday meals and notes that thanks to their sweetness, they're an ideal addition to Rosh Hashana menus when symbolic foods—including carrots—are eaten to help ensure a sweet new year.
+Serve them for Shabbat and holiday meals and, thanks to their sweetness, they're an ideal addition to Rosh Hashana menus when symbolic foods—including carrots—are eaten to help ensure a sweet new year.

 2 pounds baby carrots, fresh or frozen

 - 2 to 4 tablespoons extra-virgin olive oil (non-hydrogenated margarine, or butter)

 2 to 3 tablespoons honey